 The following substances and substance groups shall not be ingredients1 in the product:

-1Ingredient substances are all substances in the product at levels greater than 0.01 weight%.
+1Ingredient substances are all substances in the product at levels greater than 0.01 weight percent.
 Ingredient substances are intentionally added substances and impurities from the raw materials in the product.
 Impurities are reaction products, by-products and degradation products are counted as impurities.

 The supplier shall, upon request, be able to present any of for example the following: